 Riet lives in rural New Brunswick and combines working from home and in the office.
 She loves the outdoors, and in her free time, she is busy in her garden, experimenting in the kitchen, making maple syrup, doing yoga, reading, playing with her toddler, and volunteering in her community.

 Josée worked for 20 years in Telecommunications, In progressive roles from sales rep to Manager of the Onboarding solution team.
 Josée has a background in building strong relationships with clients.
 She obtained a diploma in Teacher Aid from Stratford Career Institute recently.
-Josée takes pride in volunteering at her son’s school and being part of the PSSC committee.
+Josée takes pride in volunteering at her son’s school and being part of the Parent School Support Committee.
 She enjoys walks in nature, reading, and crocheting in her spare time.

 Emma is the Australian Implementation Lead, and brings over ten years experience in paediatric health and a strong customer focus to the team.
-Emma has a degree in English Literature through Macquarie University, and is in the process of completing post-graduate work in Project Management at RMIT University.
+Emma has a degree in English Literature through Macquarie University, and is in the process of completing post-graduate work in Project Management at Royal Melbourne Institute of Technology (RMIT) University.